 Painted Wood Grain Countertops

-They look & feel like real wood countertops because Retique It contains over 60% recycled wood fibers.
+They look and feel like real wood countertops because Retique It contains over 60% recycled wood fibers.

-This countertop system was so simple to use & very affordable.
+This countertop system was so simple to use and very affordable.

-It completely transformed these dull countertops & gave them a genuine wood finish.
+It completely transformed these dull kitchen countertops and gave them a genuine wood finish.

-Let me know what you think of our kitchen countertop makeover & what color we should paint the cabinets next 😉
+Let me know what you think of our kitchen countertop makeover and what color we should paint the cabinets next.